defra-design/aqie-design-history/app/posts/private-beta/sprint-five.md

 * allowing users to search for postcodes in Northern Ireland
 * refactoring of the prototype to allow sprints to be versioned and accessible to the team
 * adding in additonal content to address short and long term exposure to risk
-* add in content to give context to the varying levels of the DAQI
 * changed the details component for further health information to a link to a seperate page

 ### Searching for postcodes in Northern Ireland